Anthony Grabiner, Baron Grabiner: Academic career

-Grabiner was Chair of the Governors of the London School of Economics from 1998 until 2007.
+Grabiner was chair of the governors of the London School of Economics from 1998 until 2007.
 In December 2013, it was announced that he had been elected Master of Clare College, Cambridge University, to succeed Professor Tony Badger in October 2014.
-On 1 August 2015, Grabiner was appointed as the President of the University of Law.
+In August 2015, Grabiner was appointed as the President of the University of Law.

 Political career

 On 26 July 1999, Grabiner was created a life peer with the title Baron Grabiner, of Aldwych in the City of Westminster.
 From 1999 to 2015, he sat in the House of Lords on the Labour Party benches.
 On 24 October 2015, he announced that he had resigned the Labour whip but would remain a party member.
 He was the second Labour peer to resign the whip over the views of the new party leader, Jeremy Corbyn.
 Grabiner explained his resignation to The Times: "I have nothing in common whatever with Mr Corbyn — and I don't believe we are ever going to win an election."
 He has sat in the Lords as a cross-bench member since 2016.

+Grabiner is the patron of UK Lawyers for Israel, a group referred to the Solicitors Regulation Authority for its alleged use of SLAPPs to intimidate pro-Palestine groups and activities.